OpenMDAO/RevHack2020/README.md

 This is the shared repository for OpenMDAO RevHack 2020.

-RevHack is a reverse hackathon where the OM users propose problems to be solved in OpenMDAO and then the development team ties to solve them!
+RevHack is a reverse hackathon where the OM users propose problems to be solved in OpenMDAO and then the development team tries to solve them!
 The major goal of RevHack 2020 is speed the adoption of advanced OpenMDAO features out to the community.

 We're interested in solving just about any interesting challenging in OpenMDAO.